Aniverse-App/Aniverse/README.md

 ## Overview
 ### Description
-[This app populates a list of Anime and Manga that includes the dates the anime/manga were released, a description of Anime/Manga, and a link to where you can watch the anime.]
+[This app populates a list of Anime, Manga, and Characters which includes all the information about them.
+The ability to open a discussion about an anime the user is watching, the manga they are reading, or a character they are interested in.
+This app also allows the user to view the anime or read the manga within the app.]

 ### App Evaluation
 [Evaluation of your app across the following attributes]